inform-health-informatics/emap_documentation/data_dictionary/star_data.md

 * comment
   * varchar (255)

-  Text recording any omment that was noted with the observation.
+  Text recording any comment that was noted with the observation.

 * observation_datetime